7 Ways to Deliver the Best Onboarding Experience for New Hires

 Ratios of interviews to hires indicate the strength of the shortlisting process.
 To maintain overall hiring effectiveness, ensure your organization has a solid interview-to-hire ratio.

-7. Cost Per Hire
+9. Cost Per Hire

 Cost per hire refers to the internal and external spending that make up the cost of hiring a candidate.
 Internal costs can include referral fees, admin costs, and training expenses.
 External costs can include background checks, marketing fees, and sourcing expenses.

-This hiring metric adds value to your recruitment strategy by helping you drill down into the specific costs for each step in your process.
+This hiring metric adds value to your recruitment strategy by helping you drill down the specific costs for each step in your process.
 Allowing you to make data-driven decisions to fine-tune factors that unnecessarily drive up your cost per hire.

-8. Number of Open Positions
+10. Number of Open Positions

 This refers to how many open positions you have at any given time and how long they remain open on average.

 A large percentage of open positions indicate high demand and rapid growth.
-But this recruitment metric could also indicate a low candidate supply, and/or lack of demand or interest in the role.
+But this recruitment metric could also indicate a low candidate supply and/or lack of demand or interest in the role.

-9. Applications Per Open Role
+11. Applications Per Open Role

 The number of applications per open role is the total number of candidates that submit an application for a role.